 Have Any Babies Died From the Coronavirus?

-Although these cases are extremely rare and most children and babies do not show any symptoms of the coronavirus, it is important to realize that children are not immune to the virus.
+The Centers for Disease Control and Prevention (CDC) has reported that 33 children aged four and younger in the U.S. have died from the coronavirus as of September 2020.
+Although these cases are extremely rare, and most children and babies do not show any symptoms of the coronavirus, it is important to realize that children are not immune to the virus.

 - If you believe that your child may have the coronavirus, you should call your pediatrician immediately.